belgski/Belgium/docs/expenditure/social_protection.md

 ![](../assets/social_protection_belgium.png)

-While the average country spends its social protection budget the following way:
+While the European average is allocated in the following way:

 ![](../assets/social_protection_eu.png)